Xunner/BF-IDE/README.md

 "# BF-IDE"
-A BF & Ook!
+A BF&Ook!
 IDE for the school homwork.